Vietnam Travel Guide

 In Vietnam, taxis are safe, apparent, and cheap.
 There are many official and unofficial companies providing taxis with the meter.
 Taking unofficial taxis is not recommended.
 You should be familiar with some of the official companies like Mai Linh taxi and Vinasun in order not to be scammed.

 Domestic flights in Vietnam are really affordable.
 For instance, a two hours flight between the two cities in Vietnam can cost only 590,000 VND/25 USD.
 There are three international airports in Vietnam including Noi Bai airport in Hanoi, Tan Son Nhat Airport in Saigon, and Da Nang Airport in Da Nang (with very limited international flights).
 Also, there are some other domestic airports in the country as well.

 The train is one of the most popular means of transportation in Vietnam as it’s cheap, comfortable, and safe.
 Also, the route provides a great landscape and scenery from countryside locations in Vietnam.
 You can reach most cities in the country through the Vietnamese railway network.

 City buses, minibusses, tourist buses, long-distance buses, and night buses are working in Vietnam.
-The long-distance Bus network in Vietnam is very convenient.
+The long-distance bus network in Vietnam is very convenient.
 It starts from Hanoi and has stops in Hue, Hoi An, Nha Trang, Da Lat, Mui Ne, and Ho Chi Minh, respectively.
-The bus system in the cities can help you to reach anywhere you want with the exception of mountainous regions.
+The bus system in the cities can help you reach anywhere you want except mountainous regions.

 Cyclo is the bicycle rickshaw in Vietnam, which is an ancient way of city transportation.
 You can experience the ancient culture of Vietnam by taking these Cyclos.
 This method of transportation is unbelievably cheap in Vietnam.